RMI/RMI_In_A_Box/README.md

 ## API is now running on Azure

 Use code like the example in test_api.py, accessible at https://rmi-in-a-box.politemushroom-551f150f.westus2.azurecontainerapps.io/.
 If you set your uid only once and continue to use the same one, it should remember your conversation history.
-Just put your question in, run the cell, retype a new question, run the cell again, etc. There is one current bug -- it returns source documents, but seems to only return one multiple times instead of returning multiple.
+Just put your question in, run the cell, retype a new question, run the cell again, etc.